VocabHunter/vocabhunter.github.io/about.md

 * [VocabHunter – A tool for learners of foreign languages][KingTechBlog1] (King Tech Blog) - An introduction to some of the technologies being used in VocabHunter.
 * [How JavaFX was used to build a desktop application][KingTechBlog2] (King Tech Blog) - A detailed look at several important features of JavaFX using VocabHunter as an example.
 * [User Interface Testing with TestFX][TestFXBlog] - A guide to automating user interface tests using TestFX.
+* [Dependency Injection in JavaFX][DependencyInjection] - How to implement Dependency Injection in a JavaFX application.

 # Acknowledgements and Thanks